Rufus Goins 1941 - 2020 - Obituary

 "Well done thou good and faithful servant, … Enter thou into the joy of thy Lord."
 Matthew 25:21

-Rufus Edward Goins passed from this earth at 79 years and 10 days of age on July 22, 2020, at LSU/Ochsner-Shreveport.
-Rufus was preceded in death by his parents, Rufus and Jettie Goins; his brothers and sisters-in-law, Rudolph and Wilma Goins and Raymond and Margaret Goins; and his "grafted-in" brothers and sister who lovingly "adopted" him as one of their own, Teddy Owens, Billy Owens, Lynell Owens-Johnson.
+Rufus Edward Goins passed from this earth at 79 years and 10 days of age on July 22nd, 2020 at LSU/Ochsner-Shreveport.
+Rufus was preceded in death by his parents, Rufus and Jettie Goins, his brothers and sister-in-laws Rudolph and Wilma Goins and Raymond and Margaret Goins and his "grafted-in" brothers and sister who lovingly "adopted" him as one of their own, Teddy Owens, Billy Owens, Lynell Owens-Johnson.

-He is survived by his loving wife, Lynda Goins; his daughter, Darla Solinsky (Jeff); and his granddaughter, Eden Solinsky, who was the light and joy of his life; his sister-in-law, Charlotte "Shot" Cutts; his "grafted-in" Owens "brothers and sister", Alvin (Laverne) Owens, Fredna Owens, Danny (Kaye) Owens, James (Jeane) Owens and Damon Johnson; his "brother from another mother," a host of nieces, nephews, cousins and very special friends and neighbors.
+He is survived by his loving wife, Lynda Goins, his daughter Darla Solinsky (Jeff) and his granddaughter Eden Solinsky who was the light and joy of his life.
+His sister-in-law, Charlotte "Shot" Cutts, his "grafted-in" Owens "brothers" Alvin (Laverne) Owens, Fredna Owens, Danny (Kaye) Owens, James (Jeane) Owens, and Damon Johnson, his "brother from another mother", a host of nieces, nephews, cousins and very special friends and neighbors.

+He was born to Jettie Lewis Goins and Rufus Goins in Beauregard Parish on July 12th, 1941, the youngest of three boys.
+Due to his father's oilfield job, the family home spent time in Dickerson, TX and Thibodaux, LA before coming back and settling in Rosepine, LA when Rufus Edward was 8 years old.
+He was raised and lived on "the hill" on Lewis Road (currently known as Main Street) for the remainder of his life.
+He loved that land and the people on and around it.

+He attended Elementary and High School at Rosepine School and graduated in 1959.
+He went on to attend McNeese State University and graduated in 1963 with a Bachelor of Arts Degree in Education.
+While attending McNeese, he would follow in his father's footsteps and work summers in the oilfield.
+With his Education degree, he returned to Rosepine and taught 4th grade.
+In December of that same year (1963) he married the love of his life, Lynda Evans of Philadelphia, MS. During their early years of marriage, Rufus Edward would teach school during the school year and, during the summer months, raise watermelons, cantaloupe, and peas on the land that he so loved for extra income.
+On July 1st, 1966 Darla Elizabeth was born.
+Rufus Edward and Lynda's one and only child and the "center of their universe".
+To enhance his career and earning ability in education, Rufus later pursued a Masters degree in education and added to that degree a "+30" designation toward a doctorate in education.
+He was promoted to Principal of Rosepine Elementary School in 1982 and remained in that position until his retirement on June 30th, 1997 culminating a 34 year career in education all of which was in the Vernon Parish School System.
+After his retirement from education, he joined his son-in-law, Jeffery Solinsky's, business, Solinsky Group where he was an integral part to the day he passed.

 Rufus was a devoted child of God.
 He grew up a member of First Pentecostal Church in DeRidder, La.
 During his tenure there he became a licensed minister.
 He served as Sectional Youth leader for many years as well as Song leader, Sunday School teacher and board member.
 In 1993 he and Lynda became members of Grace Church in DeRidder where he faithfully supported the ministry and served as an Elder of the church until his passing.